Shaw Local

 When deputies began to escort Cooper out of the courtroom, he continued yelling at Peska and then turned his anger on the deputies.

 An Ogle County jury convicted Cooper on Oct.
-22 following a 2-day trial during which he chose to represent himself after repeatedly declining the services of a public defender.
+22 after a two-day trial during which he chose to represent himself after repeatedly declining the services of a public defender.

-Cooper was charged with entering the home of a Rochelle couple in the 100 block of Seventh Avenue around 6 p.m.
+Cooper was charged with entering the home of a Rochelle couple in the 100 block of Seventh Avenue about 6 p.m.
 Feb.
-21, robbing them while brandishing a handgun, and then “pistol whipping” the husband before leaving with the man’s wallet
+21, robbing them while brandishing a handgun, and then “pistol-whipping” the husband before leaving with the man’s wallet.

-Peska disagreed, telling Cooper his arguments had been heard and argued in open court.
-He also said Assistant State’s Attorney Matthew Leisten had spent additional time and expended extra effort to help him [Cooper] understand trial procedures and enter evidence.
+Peska disagreed, telling Cooper that his arguments had been heard and argued in open court.
+He also said Leisten had spent additional time and expended extra effort to help Cooper understand trial procedures and enter evidence.

-“As a whole you handicapped me,” Cooper replied.
+“As a whole, you handicapped me,” Cooper said.
 “Every motion I made was denied.”

 Cooper also wanted to know what “method” jurors had used to determine his guilt.

-“That is not something the jury has to answer,” responded Peska.
+“That is not something the jury has to answer,” Peska said.

 Leisten agreed.
-“No one is entitled to know why they ruled a certain way.”
+“No one is entitled to know why they ruled a certain way,” he said.

 But Cooper continued to argue, again objecting to Peska’s denial of his motions, claiming that his constitutional rights had been violated during the process.